quanchao/Covid-Map/README.md

 ```

 ## Timechart of U.S. cases
+You can see the cases in United State for any date between 3.1-3.31.

 The core part of the codes is to upate information on the map according to the selected data.
 ```